-You pay a \$0 copay for Medicare-covered admissions, per admission.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-ofnetwork hospital authorized by the plan and your cost is the

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+What you must pay when you get these services Services that are covered for you Inpatient hospital care Prior authorization may be required.
+Includes inpatient acute, inpatient rehabilitation, longterm care hospitals and other types of inpatient hospital For Medicare-covered admissions, services.
+Inpatient hospital care starts the day you are per admission: formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient Days 1 - 5: You pay a \$360 copay day. per day.
+Days 6 and beyond: You pay a \$0 You are covered for unlimited days for Medicarecovered inpatient hospital stays. copay per day.
+Covered services include but are not limited to: If you receive emergency care at an out-of-network hospital and need inpatient care after your Semi-private room (or a private room if medically emergency condition is stabilized, necessary) you must return to a network Meals including special diets hospital in order for your care to Regular nursing services continue to be covered or you must Costs of special care units (such as intensive care or have your inpatient care at the outcoronary care units) of-network hospital authorized by Drugs and medications the plan and your cost is the cost-Lab tests sharing you would pay at a X-rays and other radiology services network hospital.
+Necessary surgical and medical supplies Use of appliances, such as wheelchairs Cost sharing does not apply on the Operating and recovery room costs day of discharge.
+Physical, occupational, and speech language therapy Inpatient substance abuse services Original Medicare covers 90 days Under certain conditions, the following types of of acute inpatient hospital care. transplants are covered: corneal, kidney, kidney-Our plan offers an additional pancreatic, heart, liver, lung, heart/lung, bone unlimited number of days when marrow, stem cell, and intestinal/multivisceral.
+If medically necessary.
+Cost-share, you need a transplant, we will arrange to have your if any, for these days does not case reviewed by a Medicare-approved transplant apply to your out-of-pocket center that will decide whether you are a candidate maximum. for a transplant.
 Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

 - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used.

-- Physician services
+All other components of blood are covered beginning with the first pint used. - Physician services

 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an inpatient or an outpatient, you should cost-sharing you would pay at a network hospital.
+If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.